How to use Flocabulary for differentiated learning

 Students can also slow down the video to increase the time they have to process the information.
 This serves as a helpful tool for differentiated learning in the classroom.

 When teachers differentiate a project or product, they vary how students can show what they’ve learned.
 Flocabulary’s Lyric Lab, which guides students to write their own poem or rap about the topic, is an engaging creative option for students to express their learning.
 The Flocabulary lesson sequence is designed to move students up the levels of Bloom’s Taxonomy, and Lyric Lab sits at the top in “Creating.”
 Students must thoroughly grasp the content, skills, and key vocabulary in order to write their own piece about it!
 Many teachers assign Lyric Lab as a final project and invite students to perform their rhymes in front of the class using Lyric Lab’s beat player.
-You can further differentiate by making Lyric Lab a group project and having students work together to create a rap as an end-of-unit project.
+You can further differentiate by making Lyric Lab a group work project and having students work together to create a rap as an end-of-unit project.

 The last area for differentiation that Tomlinson describes is the learning environment or the way the classroom feels and how students work together.
 This includes providing materials that reflect the cultures and diversity of the students in the class.
 Flocabulary differentiates the learning environment by authentically engaging students and helping create a culturally responsive classroom, honoring students’ individual experiences, and fostering personal connections through music, storytelling, and humor.
 As educator Zaretta Hammond explains, these connections are necessary for learning to occur.
 Flocabulary lessons are diverse, equitable, and inclusive, and they include the crucial representation that allows students to see themselves reflected in the content while learning about cultures and identities different from their own.
 Flocabulary videos also honor youth culture by teaching with and through the culture of hip-hop.
 Created and performed by professional hip-hop artists, our videos help create a classroom environment that respects and elevates students’ interests and experiences.